s00d/nuxt-i18n-micro/docs/guide/getting-started.md

 By setting `disableWatcher: true`, the module will skip setting up the watcher, which can help in environments where filesystem access is limited or where stability is prioritized over real-time updates.

+### 🍪 `localeCookie`: `string`

+The `localeCookie` option specifies the name of the cookie that will be used to store the user's selected locale.
+This is particularly useful when `autoDetectLanguage` is enabled, as it allows the application to remember the user's language preference across sessions by saving it in a cookie.

+- **Default**: `'user-locale'` — The default cookie name is `user-locale`.
+- **Type**: `string`

 ### 🌐 `fallbackLocale`: `string | undefined`

 The `fallbackLocale` option allows you to specify a fallback locale that will be used when the current locale does not have a specific translation available.
 This can be particularly useful in scenarios where you have partial translations for some locales and want to provide a more seamless user experience by falling back to a default language when necessary.